adicu/learn.devfe.st/datascience/index.md

 import matplotlib.pyplot as plt
 ```

 Notice we also imported `STOPWORDS` from the `wordcloud` module.
-These are to keep from visualizing words like “the”, “and”, “or” from appearing in the wordcloud.
-Words like these will clearly occur frequently but provide no insight as to what topics we’re reading about.
+These are to keep from visualizing words like "the", "and", "or" from appearing in the wordcloud.
+Words like these will clearly occur frequently but provide no insight as to what topics we're reading about.
 So the built-in set of stop words will be removed from the final wordcloud visualization:

 ```python
 stopwords = set(list(STOPWORDS) + boba_flavors + ["boba", "tea"])
 ```

 This might be hard to believe but now we can initialize the wordcloud object!
-This object is what represents the image we’ll use [matplotlib](https://matplotlib.org/) to output.
+This object is what represents the image we'll use [matplotlib](https://matplotlib.org/) to output.

 ```python